Frequently asked questions

 - Keep those team members walking!

-You don’t have to stay on the track all night, but we encourage teams to have at least one person on the track at all times to get the most out of your Relay experience.
+You don’t have to stay on the track all day, but we encourage teams to have at least one person on the track to get the most out of your Relay experience.

 What to bring to Relay

 Be sure to come to Relay prepared!
 Check the forecast the night before and be prepared for inclement weather.
-Remember, Relay runs overnight and can be cold.
 Here’s a list of things that teams should be sure to have handy on the day:

 - Tent(s),marquees for your campsite